Risk Management Tools & Resources

 • Stay current on genetic testing developments.
 As genetic testing becomes more sophisticated and readily available, remain up to date with knowledge about these advances.
 In conjunction with your practice manager, regularly review and implement appropriate changes to in-office processes.
 Additionally, develop standardized guidelines for all patients and for patients in certain populations.
 Various experts and professional organizations, such as the American College of Obstetricians and Gynecologists, offer testing recommendations.

 • Improve testing and referral protocols.
-Ordering, tracking, and following up on tests and referrals have been identified as areas of persistent risk.
+Malpractice case data show that ordering, tracking, and following up on tests and referrals are areas of persistent risk.
 Timeliness in these processes is of the upmost importance.
 Assess your protocols to identify any areas for improvement.
 Ensure accurate communication between obstetricians and other involved healthcare professionals (e.g., MFM specialists and sonographers), and clearly delineate each provider’s accountabilities.
 If a specialist notes the need for additional testing immediately or later in a patient’s pregnancy, determine who will order the tests.

 • Promote a team-based approach and culture of safety.
 Use all members of the office team to make sure tests and referrals are scheduled, completed, received, reviewed, and acted on.
 Give all team members the right and responsibility to note any possible problems and communicate them to the managing physician.
 Encourage patients to follow up on test results if they don’t receive information in a specified timeframe.

-• Conduct informed consent.
-Prior to ordering any genetic testing, discuss the benefits, risks, and limitations of the testing with the patient.
-This should be done in a clear, objective, and nonjudgmental manner.
+• Conduct informed consent discussions.
+Prior to ordering any genetic testing, discuss the benefits, risks, and limitations of the testing with the patient in a clear, objective, and nonjudgmental manner.
 Schedule sufficient time for discussion so the patient can understand the information provided and ask questions.
 Documenting these discussions, along with the patient’s wishes and decisions, is a critical component of informed consent.
 Additionally, this documentation may prove crucial in the defense of a malpractice case because the recollections of the patient and the physician often differ after the fact.

 • Document informed refusal.
 If a patient refuses any suggested testing or referral, document the decision in the health record as well as any discussions related to potential outcomes and any patient education efforts.
 Consider having the patient sign an informed refusal document, and maintain that document in the health record.